Ahanmr/cweb-project/docs/source/index.rst

 .. note:: ClusterWeb is currently in Beta, only the PBS API is available

+.. sidebar:: Use Cases

+   - Connect to an existing cluster
+   - Create a cluster with different devices
+   - Test hardware and software configurations across many devices
+   - Make custom distributed networks in Python
+   - Run scripts all from a local machine across multiple clusters simultaneously

-Cluster Web is a Python library for creating compute clusters out of any devices that use SSH.
+ClusterWeb is a Python library for creating compute clusters out of any devices that use SSH.

 Compatiable Devices
 ~~~~~~~~~~~~~~~~~~~